cxjube/cxjube/README.md

 # Hi there!
 I am CX. 👋
-## Junior Developer based in Brasília-Brazil 🇧🇷
+## Full Stack Developer based in Brasília-Brazil 🇧🇷
+- 📚 I'm currently pursuing a postgraduate degree in full-stack development.
 - ⚡ Fun fact: I have an MBA in Marketing, Branding and Growth and have worked as Graphic and Product Designer for 4 years.
 - 🔭 I’m currently working on learning everything I can to find a job in tech.
 - 🌱 I’m currently learning Javascript and Typescript.